Droplet phase in a nonlocal isoperimetric problem under confinement: Introduction

 where $z_M$ attains the minimum $e_0(M)$. \item[(iii)] If $M\not\in\Izero$, then, there exists a subsequence of $\eta\to 0$, $n\in\N$, $\{m^i\}_{i=1}^n\in\mathcal{M}$, and distinct points $\{x^1_\eta,\dots,x^n_\eta\}$ such that: \beqn v_\eta - \sum_{i=1}^n \eta^{-3} w_i\left({x - x^i_\eta\over\eta}\right) \longrightarrow 0, \quad \text{in $L^1(\TTT)$}, \eeqn where $w_i\in BV(\R^3, \{0,1\})$ attains the minimum in $e_0(m^i)$, $i=1,\dots,n$.
 In addition,

 Moreover, the expression in brackets above is minimized by the choice of points $\{x_1,\dots,x_n\}$ given the values $\{m^i\}_{i=1}^n\in\mathcal{M}$. \end{itemize} \end{theorem}

+\begin{remark} As noted above, we may also consider $\rho$ which attain a unique degenerate maximum, assuming a different homogeneity around the maximum point.
+The analysis will be essentially the same, except for the scale of droplet separation and the form of the interaction energy; see Section~\ref{sec:degenerate_max}.
+In case $\rho$ attains its global maximum at a finite number of points we expect the same general behavior near one or several of the maximizers, but the distribution of mass around each one depends subtly on the shape of the function at each point. \end{remark}

 Part (ii) of Theorem~\ref{thm:minimizers} implies that when $M\in\Izero$ there is no splitting of the droplet: apart from a possible drift of $\mathcal{O}(\eta^{1/2})$ away from the origin, it is essentially a rescaling of the minimizer of the nonlocal isoperimetric problem at scale $\eta$.
 It is known \cite{LO1, KnMu2014} that the $e_0(M)$ minimizers (when they exist) have connected compact support.
-We note that for $\eta$ sufficiently small, the sum in \eqref{eq:split0} is disjointly supported in $B_{\frac14}(0)\subset\RRR$, and may thus be treated as a function in $BV(\TTT;\{0,\eta^{-3}\})$.
 Thus, the theorem asserts that splitting can only occur if the $e_0(M)$ problem fails to achieve a minimum and that the separation must be $\mathcal{O}(\eta^{1/3})$ and at no other scale.

-An important issue is to show that the number of droplets $n$ is finite.
-As in \cite{ChPe2010} this is a delicate issue which depends crucially on the second-order term in the expansion (see Lemma~\ref{lem:compactness}).
+For clarity, we note that for $\eta$ sufficiently small, the sum in \eqref{eq:split0} is disjointly supported in $B_{\frac14}(0)\subset\RRR$, and may thus be treated as a function in $BV(\TTT;\{0,\eta^{-3}\})$.

 The interaction energy $\F_{m^1,\dots,m^n}$, which determines the location of the droplets at $\eta^{1/3}$-scale, is (for fixed mass distribution $\{m^i\}_{i=1}^n$) coercive and clearly attains a minimum among all possible configurations $\{x_i\}_{i=1}^n$ in $\R^3$.
 The two-dimensional analogue of $\F_{m^1,\dots,m^n}$, with logarithmic repulsion, was studied in \cite{GuSh}, but in the case of equal masses.
 (The motivation behind \cite{GuSh} came from Ginzburg--Landau vortices, which have quantized flux playing the role of the mass in $\F_{m^1,\dots,m^n}$.)
 We know of no studies of $\F_{m^1,\dots,m^n}$ which address the fundamental question of how to optimally choose both $\{m^i\}_{i=1}^n$ and $\{x_i\}_{i=1}^n$ to minimize $\F_{m^1,\dots,m^n}$.